Tutorial: Integrate Freshservice with Azure Active Directory

 - Assign the Azure AD test user - to enable Britta Simon to use Azure AD single sign-on.

 - Create Freshservice test user - to have a counterpart of Britta Simon in Freshservice that is linked to the Azure AD representation of user.

-In the Azure portal, on the Freshservice application integration page, select Single sign-on.
+In the Azure portal, on the Freshservice application integration page, find the Manage section and select Single sign-on.

 a.
 In the Sign on URL text box, type a URL using the following pattern: